 Over the course of the HAI-PEPFAR project, the HAI team has been working to scale up and expand access to comprehensive HIV/AIDS care and treatment while strengthening the capacity of national structures and providing sustainable service delivery.
 The project builds on PEPFAR and MSHP policies to implement critical interventions for HIV prevention, care, and treatment and develop partnerships with local NGOs to promote sustainable HIV support activities.

 HAI staff also work with local community-based organizations to ensure a strong link between health facilities and the communities they serve.
 Social workers are placed at health facilities to provide pre- and post-test counseling and to organize essential monthly support groups for people living with HIV and their families.
 They also do home visits to ensure that people with HIV don’t drop out of the health care system.
+This work means that HIV-positive people are linked and retained on treatment services and can keep a suppressed viral load.

 Over the course of the five-year project, HAI is working to transition Project LINKS activities to local stewardship, led by the MSHP and Ivorian non-governmental organizations to ensure ongoing support of health systems in Côte d’Ivoire.